FMRIB Graduate Programme

 INDIVIDUAL COURSE DESCRIPTIONS

-INTRODUCTION TO neuroimaging with mri (1ST WEEK)
+INTRODUCTION TO neuroimaging with mri (1ST WEEK of michaelmas term)

 This intensive one-week course, organised by Prof. Mark Jenkinson and Prof. Jill O'Reilly, will introduce students to some of the tools and concepts essential for neuroimaging research.
 Participants will be introduced to the basics of imaging neuroscience, physics and analysis, including some applications of fMRI.
 Hands-on practical sessions will include the analysis of some fMRI data.
 The week also includes a practical component where students will perform a small fMRI study, including designing the experiment and acquiring the data.